uw-drupal/uw/README.md

 drush en -y bootstrap
 ```

-Download the [Bootstrap library v2.3.x](http://twitter.github.com/bootstrap/) and extract it such that you have `sites/all/themes/bootstrap/bootstrap/...`
+Download the [Bootstrap library v2.3.x](http://twitter.github.com/bootstrap/) and extract it such that you have `sites/all/themes/bootstrap/bootstrap/...` or CD to your sites/all/themes/bootstrap directory and type: git clone git://github.com/twitter/bootstrap.git

 ## Stylesheets